mandan21/portfolio/README.md

 ### HI EVERYONE###

-In this project I created my personal portfolio using HTML and CSS.
+In this project I created my personal portfolio website using HTML and CSS.
 Built and deployed using Github pages.

 DEMO WEBSITE: